Right to Know Charges Against You in Saudi Arabia

 What is this right?

-• During investigation: The investigator must tell you the charges or allegations being investigated before questioning you.
+• During investigation: The Niyaba investigator must tell you the charges or allegations before questioning you.
+This applies whether the matter involves a physical offence, a cybercrime complaint, or a security issue.

-• Written record: The arrest must be documented in an official report that includes the date, time, place, and reason.
+• Written record: Every arrest must be documented in an official report with the date, time, place, and reason.

-• Language access: If you do not speak Arabic, you are entitled to an interpreter during proceedings.
+• Language access: If you do not speak Arabic, you are entitled to an interpreter — critical in Saudi Arabia where all proceedings and documents are in Arabic.

-No one may be arrested, detained, or imprisoned except under the provisions of the law, and detention cannot happen without a legal basis.
+No one may be arrested, detained, or imprisoned except under the provisions of the law.
+The Haia (religious police) no longer have the power to arrest — only the regular police and security forces can do so.

 When does it apply?

-• You are stopped, arrested, or detained by police or security forces.
+• You are stopped, arrested, or detained by police, security forces, or the Public Prosecution.

-• This applies to both Saudi nationals and foreign residents.
+• This applies to both Saudi nationals and foreign residents on any type of visa.

-• Ask clearly why you are being arrested or detained.
+• Ask clearly why you are being arrested or detained — insist on knowing the specific allegation.

-• Request an interpreter if you do not speak Arabic.
+• Request an interpreter immediately if you do not speak Arabic — do not attempt to answer questions in a language you do not fully understand.

-• Note the date, time, and location of your arrest for your records.
+• Note the date, time, and location of your arrest and the name or badge number of the arresting officer.

 What should you NOT do?

-• Do not physically resist arrest — even if you believe it is unjust, resistance can lead to additional charges.
+• Do not physically resist arrest — even if you believe it is unjust, resistance creates additional charges under Saudi law.

 You came here to know your rights — help someone else know theirs.